-Sumitra Dakua of Madhav Danga, Jalpaiguri says "The Kuroiler are very useful in case of medical emergency, that is when you need to go to the doctor and need money, sell a bird and the problem is solved!".
+Sumitra Dakua says "The Kuroiler are very useful in case of medical emergency, that is when you need to go to the doctor and need money, sell a bird and the problem is solved!".
 The village women agree on this use of the Kuroiler.